-Beginnings of the church of St. Michael in Llanfihangel Nant Brân are not known.
+The beginnings of the church of St. Michael in Llanfihangel Nant Brân are unknown, it can only be assumed that it was built as a simple village temple in the 13th century, during the intensive development of the Welsh parish network.
 The church tower was built in the 16th century, at the nave, which was completely rebuilt in 1882.

 Website cpat.demon.co.uk, Church of St Michael , Llanfihangel Nant Bran.